Where to eat in Chicago?

 Frontera Grill (a classic)-(This spot is also run and owned by chef Rick Bayless who runs Xoco-see above)

 Then there is my Father.
-While Dad is not a food professional, he has sort of an honorary degree from the University of Eating and Enjoying Food & Wine.
+While he’s not a food professional, he has an honorary degree from the University of Enjoying Food & Wine.
 His advice on food is analogous to Inès de La Fressange‘s advice on fashion: Classic.

-Shaw’s Crab House–We made it here on our last night in Chicago and it’s safe to say it is my favorite spot in town.
-Dark wood, crimson leather, black leather tufted booths—classic Chicago.
-We made it for oyster happy hour, salads and one glass each of Caymus Conundrum.
+Our favorite spot in town; dark wood, crimson leather, black leather tufted booths-classic Chicago.
+We made it for oyster happy hour, salads and Caymus Conundrum.